poornachandra24/KAIO-SIGHT-/docs/inference/inference_flow.md

 3.  **Prompt Construction**:
     - Creates a chat template message with the video frames and the instruction: `"Analyze the 4-cam sequence.
 Predict ego-motion."`.
 4.  **Generation**:
-    - Tokenizes the input and moves tensors to CUDA (MI300X).
+    - Tokenizes the input and moves tensors to rocm mapped to cuda (MI300X).
     - Generates the response using `model.generate`.
 5.  **Output**:
     - Decodes and prints the predicted action (displacement/velocity).